poanetwork/token-wizard/README.md

 ## How to verify ICO Wizard contracts in Etherscan

 **Important!:** All information required for verification of ICO Wizard contracts located in a text file.
 You must download it on the Step 4 of ICO Wizard.
-There is *no* way to get it later and you'll need to repeat wizard for the new set of conracts to get the file.
+There is **no** way to get it later and you'll need to repeat wizard for the new set of conracts to get the file.

 ### Crowdsale contract verification:

 1. Open Etherscan verification link.
 For example, for the Kovan chain: [https://kovan.etherscan.io/verifyContract](https://kovan.etherscan.io/verifyContract).
 2. Fill the form inputs with the data from the file.
 The mapping is the following:

-   2.1. **Contract address** is *Crowdsale contract address*.
+   2.1. **Contract address** is *Crowdsale contract address for [Tier name]*.

    2.2. **Contract Name** is *Crowdsale contract name*.
 Default value: `MintedTokenCappedCrowdsaleExt`